souravmandal585/ZUDIO-ANNUAL-REPORT-2022/README.md

 7) WHICH CHANNEL IS CONTRIBUTING MORE IN SALES
 8) HIGHEST SELLING CATEGORY, ETC..

-click here to download and see the dashboard:-
+click here to download and see the dashboard:- -<a href="https://github.com/souravmandal585/ZUDIO-ANNUAL-REPORT-2022/blob/main/ZUDIO%20SALES%20DASHBOARD(SOURAV).xlsx">dataset</a>